bpreece/Solitaire-in-javascript/README.md

 This code was written primarily as an exercise in the basic use of CSS transitions and HTML drag-and-drop.
 I'm pretty happy with it.

-The card images are in the public domain, and were downloaded from
+The card images were generously donated to the public, and were downloaded from Wikimedia Commons at

 `https://commons.wikimedia.org/wiki/File:Atlasnye_playing_cards_deck.svg`